wadere/BarleyBrain-Crop-Yield-Forecast/README.md

 ![testimage](images/crop_region_2015.png)
 # Welcome to Barley Brain!

 Barley Brain is a computer model to forecast regional barley yields in Colorado, Wyoming, Idaho and Montana.
-The model extracts data from public web sites such as NASA, the US Deparment of Agriculture, and Darksky.net (weather).
+The model extracts data from public web sites such as NASA(satellite images), the US Department of Agriculture (yield information), and Darksky.net (weather).
 Aggregating satellite images, county information, historic weather, and reported yield from 2010 to present.

 #### Technology used